benhuson/page-parts/readme.txt

 Either enter numbers in the order fields or drag them into the order you want.

 == Changelog ==

+= 0.6 =

+* Add "Add new page part" button on page parts to add a new part to the parent.
+* Add support for author, excerpt, custom-fields and revisions.
+* Added contextual documentation.
+* Added PAGE_PARTS_TEXTDOMAIN constant.

 = 0.5 =